New York Minute (film): Plot

-Seventeen-year-old twin sisters Jane, an uptight overachiever, and Roxy Ryan, a rebellious, aspiring rock star, are polar opposites and never see eye to eye after their mother’s death.
-They live with their widower father in Syosset, a suburban Long Island town.
-The two journey into New York City so Jane can deliver a speech for a prestigious college scholarship and Roxy can hand her band's demo tape to Simple Plan, who are in town to shoot a music video.
+Seventeen-year-old twin sisters Jane, an uptight overachiever, and Roxy Ryan, a rebellious, aspiring rock star, are polar opposites who have not seen eye to eye since their mother's death.

+The twins live with their widower father in Syosset, a suburban Long Island town.
+The two journey into NYC so Jane can deliver a speech for a prestigious college scholarship for Oxford and Roxy can hand her band's demo tape to Simple Plan, who are in town shooting a music video.

-Jane and Roxy board the train into New York but are thrown off after Roxy is found without a ticket.
+Jane and Roxy board the train into the city but are thrown off after Roxy is found without a ticket.
 Jane flirts with Jim, and a chip device is mistakenly planted in Roxy's bag.
 Bennie Bang, the man behind the device, offers Roxy a limousine ride, and she accepts, dragging Jane along.
 He locks them inside, but they escape through the sunroof into the subway.
-Meanwhile, Max Lomax, an overzealous truant officer, is on the hunt for Roxy.
+Meanwhile, overzealous truant officer Max Lomax, is on the hunt for Roxy.

 Jane realizes she has left her day planner in the limo, which has money and the prompt cards for her speech.
 She and Roxy break into an upscale hotel room to freshen up, where they receive a phone call from Bennie who offers to exchange the chip for the day planner.
 They meet Trey, the son of a powerful senator staying at the hotel, and his dog, Reinaldo, who swallows the chip.

 Roxy heads to the Simple Plan video shoot, Max on her tail, while Jane meets Bennie for the exchange.
-When he learns the dog has swallowed the chip, he tries to attack Jane, who goes to find Roxy, and kidnaps Trey.
+When he learns the dog has swallowed the chip, he tries to attack Jane and kidnaps Trey, while Jane escapes to find Roxy.
 Jane, Roxy, and Reinaldo end up in the underground sewer, with Jane's speech due to begin in less than two hours.